We may earn money or products from the companies mentioned in this post. To read more about our affiliate program click here

 You don’t need to wait until he crosses the line into physical violence to get help or leave a relationship.
 Emotional abuse is reason enough to get out.

-The best resource I’ve found for understanding abuse is the book “” by Lundy Bancroft.
+The best resource I’ve found for understanding abuse is the book Why Does He Do That? by Lundy Bancroft.
 This book is an amazing tool for understanding the mind of the abuser and assessing if he really wants to change his ways.